awesomephant/al-studio-website/projects/frahm-frahm.md

 related_projects:
   - Golden Rivers
 ---
 AL art directed and designed the new Frahm & Frahm website.
 F&F specialises in producing large-scale institutional exhibitions, collaborating on special projects with major contemporary artists and building some of the world’s great private art collections.
-The simple and elegant design wants to celebrate the photographs and films of the Frahm brothers' projects through a clean grid and large scale images.
-The works can be filtered by date and they can be discovered in different ways, from the Projects index to the Films and the News pages.
+The minimal and elegant design wants to celebrate the visual documentation of the Frahm brothers' projects through a clean grid layout and large scale images and films.
+In fact, the information has been carefully selected on each page to present only the essential and guide the visitor intuitively through the website.
+The single works can be discovered from the general Projects page using a year filtering system on the top timeline.
+Most of the projects are accompanied by poetic short documentaries collected in the Films section.
+The News page tells the stories of the projects in a one-column archive which can be browsed filtering by artists and location.

 To experience the website please visit [www.frahmandfrahm.com](http://frahmandfrahm.com/).

 {% note %}
 Credits: [Max Koehler](maxkoehler) (Front-end developer)
 {% endnote %}